RishiKumarGade/MentorVerse/DEPLOYMENT.md

 ## ✅ **PROJECT FULLY IMPLEMENTED AND WORKING!**

-The AI Tutor application has been **100% completed** with all requested features implemented and tested.
+The MentorVerse application has been **100% completed** with all requested features implemented and tested.
 The application is running successfully on `http://localhost:3000`.

 ---